T

 $4–$6

-Crispy fried pastry shells filled with sweet ricotta cheese, often with chocolate chips or candied fruit.
-The North End is famous for its Italian bakeries offering these treats.
+Crispy fried pastry shells filled with sweet, creamy ricotta cheese, often with chocolate chips or candied fruit.
+A staple of Boston's Italian-American heritage.

 Where to try: Mike's Pastry or Modern Pastry (North End)